 Students who attend a school where no one looks like them or understands where they’re coming from can be a huge point of tension for families.
 The best way to retain students is to double down on your diversity and inclusion strategies.
-Make sure you’re hiring, recruiting, enrolling, and promoting diversity at every step and stage in your school.
+Make sure you’re hiring, recruiting, enrolling, and promoting diversity at every opportunity.

-Educate everyone at your school on retention initiatives—from your CFO to your business office and teachers.
-Share information about your plans for retention, strategies you’re adopting, who is involved, and how they can get more involved.
-When everyone is on board with your plans and knows your goal, they can help you make those goals reality.
+Educate everyone at your school on retention initiatives — from your CFO to your business office and teachers.
+Add regular posts to a faculty or parent portal and share information about what you're doing to boost your retention rate, strategies you’re adopting, who is involved, and how they can get more involved.
+When everyone is on board with your plans and knows your goal, they can help you make those goals a reality.

 7. Faculty workshops

 Retention efforts are not just your job as an admissions or enrollment professional.
 To be truly successful, you need everyone at your school to see retention as a whole school initiative.
-Host faculty workshops to educate teachers to recognize signals that a student may be an attrition risk, share opportunities and roles that are available to them, and gather case studies from them.
+Host faculty workshops to educate teachers to recognize signals that a student may be an attrition risk, share opportunities and roles that are available to them, and gather case studies.

-Often teachers and faculty are the ones that will overhear a conversation or be involved when students are feeling out of place, or parents are unhappy with the school.
-Your faculty are a goldmine of information- don’t let it go to waste.
+Often teachers and faculty are the ones that will overhear a conversation or be involved when students are feeling out of place, or if parents are unhappy with the school.
+Your faculty are a goldmine of information—don’t let it go to waste.

 8. New student lunches

-Host lunches in your admissions office and invite new students to hang out informally to extend your connection with them.
-If your school is still virtual- send new students a gift card or have lunch delivered to their homes and meet over Zoom.
-Provide time and space where you open up the floor and let them share their experiences entering into your school, tips or advice, and even any changes they would make.
+Host lunches in your admissions office and invite new students to hang out informally to extend your connection.
+Provide time and space where you open up the floor and let them share their experiences entering your school, tips or advice, and even any changes they would make.
 Showing your desire to learn from them and improve can mean a lot to the students, and help you avoid pitfalls for the next incoming class.